dougeby/IntuneDocs/intune/get-started-azure.md

 ## Using services

-Whenever you open Intune or any other service in Azure, it will appear in a **blade**.
+Whenever you open Intune or any other service in Azure, the service is displayed in a **blade**.
 Some of the first workloads you use in Intune, like **Users**, **Groups**, and **Mobile apps**, all appear in a full screen blade.
-When you select the workload, it will open that blade in the full page.
-Other blades will slide out from the right side of the blade when they open, and will collapse underneath the main blade that they came from.
+When you select the workload, it opens that blade in the full page.
+Other blades slide out from the right side of the blade when they open, and collapse underneath the main blade that they came from.

 ## Next steps